ytmytm/msteams-deck/README.md

 # MS Teams control deck

-This is a script I prepared for my 7 y.o. son to make it easier for him to participate in remote learning lessons.
+This is an Autohotkey script that I prepared for my 7 y.o. son to make it easier for him to participate in remote learning lessons.

 He needs to be able to quickly and easily: